MishraShardendu22/Important-Information/Packages.md

 ## npm install socket.io
 ### Socket.IO is a JavaScript library used for real-time, bidirectional communication between clients and servers.
 It works over WebSockets but provides fallbacks for older browsers.
 It is widely used in building chat applications, live notifications, and real-time collaboration features.

+# 21. Zustand :
+## npm install zustand
+### Zustand is a small, fast, and scalable state management library for React applications.
+It allows you to manage global and local state without the boilerplate of other state management solutions like Redux.
+Zustand uses simple and intuitive API, supporting both primitive and complex states with minimal re-renders, and is highly flexible, allowing for features like persistence and middleware integration.
+It's ideal when you need a lightweight and easy-to-use alternative for state management.

 # Single command to install all:
 ## npm install express axios mongoose nodemon prettier dotenv cookie-parser cors mongoose-aggregate-paginate-v2 bcrypt bcryptjs jsonwebtoken multer cloudinary nodemailer react-hot-toast zod resend next-auth sehooks-ts embla-carousel-autoplay